'Proud' Surinamese back Dutch World Cup stars

 They idolise Dutch players like Virgil van Dijk, born in the Dutch city of Breda to a Dutch father and Surinamese mother; Denzel Dumfries, whose mother is from Suriname and whose father is from Aruba, the Caribbean island that is part of the Kingdom of the Netherlands; and Xavi Simons, whose father is of Surinamese descent.

-Marengo and his friends will cheer on the "Oranje" against Argentina on Friday, in a match that he says will be tough but winnable, largely thanks to the titanic Van Dijk in defence.
+Marengo and his friends will cheer on the "Oranje" against Argentina on Friday, in a match that he says will be tough but winnable, largely thanks to Van Dijk in defence.

 "I'm happy that he chose to play for the Netherlands" instead of Suriname, the tiny Caribbean coast nation ranked 139 by FIFA, adds Marengo.